Assistantships, Grants and Scholarships

 You can finance your education through scholarships, assistantships, fellowships and/or loans.
 There are both internal and external sources of funding available.
 The Graduate School offers the Graduate Scholars Award, program scholarships and grants, a number of fellowships, and assistantships.

 - Scholarships are grants or payments awarded on the basis of academic or other achievements.
-Here is list of current scholarships available for graduate students.
+Download a list of here for graduate students here.

 - Assistantships are a form of financial aid through which graduate students are paid for the work they perform.
 They are often related to students' studies or areas of specialization.
 Typically assistantships fall into one of the following categories: graduate, research, teaching.